cnpryer/cnpryer.com/index.md

 # About

-Hi 👋 I build and I board 🏂 *\*smile\**.
+Software, snowboarding, and more.
+Welcome to my personal website.

-I enjoy contributing to projects I depend on, like [Ruff's Python formatter](https://astral.sh/blog/the-ruff-formatter).
-I build and share tools like [Huak](https://github.com/cnpryer/huak) -- an experiment with Python package management.
-I work for a logistics firm as a Principal Software Engineer.
-You can read about some of that experience [here](https://cnpryer.github.io/building_a_digital_twin_for_a_logistics_firm/).

-*Some notable highlights* of my public projects and open source contributions:
+I work for a logistics firm in the USA as a Software Engineer. *Some* notable highlights of my public projects and open source contributions:

 | Date | Project | Highlights |
 | -- | -- | -- |